 The specific land use and other character features described will inform the preparation of zoning districts appropriate for each character area, with regulations concerning permitted and conditional land use, as well as criteria for urban design, environmental sustainability, connectivity, and infrastructure requirements.
 The Short Term Work Program identifies updating zoning and development regulations as an action for the Community Development Department.
-The City of Dunwoody has added to its STWP a category of "type" to identify specific measures (regulations, investments, master plans) and has also prepared a set of longrange programs to detail the measures that the City will undertake to implement the vision and goals documented below.
+The City of Dunwoody has added to its STWP a category of "type" to identify specific measures (regulations, investments, master plans) and has also prepared a set of long-range programs to detail the measures that the City will undertake to implement the vision and goals documented below.
 Furthermore, three sub-area plans adopted or supported by the City fall within character area boundaries found here, specifically: the Perimeter Livable Centers Initiative Study (LCI) and the two master plans programmed for 2010 - the Georgetown/Shallowford Master Plan and the Dunwoody Village Revitalization Master Plan.

 As a City near full build-out, Dunwoody will experience change incrementally (lot by lot) in the majority of the City.
 Three areas, however, are likely to experience market pressure for redevelopment or are locations where the City intends to provide incentives for revitalization, and rules for both types of change need to be established.
 The community desires that the majority of its land use - that dedicated to Stable Suburban Neighborhoods - remains the same.
-Residential units are appropriate without a special land use permit only where existing residential units were allowed in the immediate previous zoning.
-The other development types described below can be defined similarly by use: Multi-family/Mixed-Use, Institutional, Regional Activity Center, Village Center, and Neighborhood Commercial.
+The other development types described below can be defined similarly by use: Multifamily/Mixed-Use, Institutional, Regional Activity Center, Village Center, and Neighborhood Commercial.
 However, the Future Development Map names the different characters primarily based on the location - such as street names or historical reference, to give it geographic context.